kingsdigitallab/alice-thornton/frontend/posts/blog/2023-09-15-digital-edition-eleanor-picks.md

 CN: suicidal ideation

 Sometimes a physical document is scarred by an event, and a story is told in more than words.
-Alice Thornton purchased six cows in 1662, and a heated argument ensued between her and her husband William (p.
+Alice Thornton purchased six steers (young oxen) in 1662, and a heated argument ensued between her and her husband William (p.
 55).
 A section of a page is missing here, cut away.
 This uncharacteristic deletion has a violence about it, and it could have stayed a mystery were it not for Thornton referring back to the incident, saying  that it was the devil which tempted him (William) against them both (p.
 58).

 ![Eighteenth-century trade card of Richard Green, Pencutter, with an image of a hand holding a pen-knife]({{"/assets/img/posts/Print_trade_card_Green.jpg" | url}} "Trade card of Richard Green, pen cutter (c.
 1750).
 Public domain, via Wikimedia Commons.")